 Though not an exhaustive list of all the bus companies operating in the Republic of Ireland, this hopefully sends you to the right places for more information on services that are being operated.
 Only, companies operating scheduled services are listed here and the compilation is bound to change over time; not only do companies come and go but I also discover new ones on an ongoing basis.
-If you are looking for Northern Irish companies, they are included on the British Bus Companies list but there may be a time when I turn this one into an all island list.
+If you are looking for Northern Irish companies, they are included on the British Bus Companies list but there may be a time when I turn this one into an all-island list.

 The company that runs the majority of the Éire’s bus services outside Dublin as well as maintaining all the Republic’s bus stations.
-Besides services which run between different towns and cities, Bus Éireann also runs bus services within the other cities in the Republic.
+Besides services that run between different towns and cities, Bus Éireann also runs bus services within the other cities in the Republic.

 The name that actually appears on these coaches is that of Feda Ó Dónaill but it is easy to see that we would be talking about the same operation.
 There is a bi-daily route between Donegal and Galway via Sligo and Mayo that was the cause of my realising this operation existed and there is a Donegal to Glasgow route as well.
 Otherwise, private hire and excursion services complete what is on offer.

-Even after tendering of some of their routes to another service provider, this state owned subsidiary still runs most of the bus services in the Irish capital together with numerous commuter counterparts linking the city with areas surrounding it.
+Even after tendering of some of their routes to another service provider, this state-owned subsidiary still runs most of the bus services in the Irish capital together with numerous commuter counterparts linking the city with areas surrounding it.

-2009 wouldn’t have struck me as the best time to starting up an hourly coach service in Éire but that is what this operation is.
-Looking again at the website, it would appear that this is an enterprise founded by the founder of Aircoach who has gone onto other things since that enterprise was sold to First.
+2009 wouldn’t have struck me as the best time to be starting up an hourly coach service in Éire but that is what this operation is.
+Looking again at the website, it would appear that this is an enterprise founded by the founder of Aircoach who has gone on to other things since that enterprise was sold to First.
 The appearance of Quickparks on the site footer would suggest that and there also is a coach touring company catering for visitors to Ireland too.